Strong, trusting relationships are the cornerstone of our work.

-When Raquel was 18 months old, Mom dropped Raquel and her three siblings off with their Aunt and never returned.
+When Raquel was 18 months old, mom dropped Raquel and her three siblings off with their Aunt and never returned.
 Aunt is raising Raquel, her siblings and her own four children.
-In order to motivate the children to behave well, Aunt believes that Raquel and her siblings must know the truth about their Mom and that she brought them into her home.
-Raquel talks about her mom often and tells Chanel that she knows she will come back soon.
+In order to motivate the children to behave well, Aunt believed that Raquel and her siblings must know the truth about their mom and that she brought them into her home.
+Raquel talked about her mom often and told Chanel that she knows she will come back soon.

 While Aunt willingly signed Raquel up for our program, she was very reserved and reluctant to build a relationship with Chanel.
 During the first few weeks of the quarantine, Aunt did not return Chanel’s phone calls or text messages.
 However, over the course of the last two months, during which time Chanel made regular deliveries to the family (food, gift cards, school supplies, books, etc.), Aunt slowly opened up.
 She was amazed at Chanel’s level of commitment to her and her family.

 Two weeks ago, for the first time ever, Aunt initiated a call to Chanel asking for help.
 Aunt told Chanel that Raquel tried to burn their apartment down.
 She said that things have been crazy at home with the kids out of school, and physical discipline wasn’t working.
 She asked Chanel to come to their home and talk with Raquel.